 The more concerns you address in a single Pull Request, the bigger the risk that at least one of them will block acceptance of your contribution.
 Do only one thing per Pull Request.
 It also helps you make each Pull Request smaller.

 If you often clutter PRs with multiple concerns then ask yourself why.
 Maybe your CI setup is slow?
 Maybe merging is cumbersome?
 In any case, start by fixing the underlying problems to enable you to do only one thing and make your PRs small.

 What is a small PR?
-A good rule of thumb is maximum a few days of work, preferably less.
+A good rule of thumb is to limit the scope of your PR to a maximum of a few days of work, preferably less.
+For instance, if you're fixing a bug, make sure the PR only addresses that specific issue, rather than including unrelated improvements or refactoring.
 This also gives a great sense of progress.
 And usually you can break work up into smaller daily deliverables.

 Avoid any long-lived feature branches.
 Getting your changes into the main branch as quickly as possible is often the most productive.
 It might require that you invest in setting up a system for supporting feature toggles.